idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - Skim now and deep dive in next 1:1
   - Ask for self evaluation
-  - Review and get on same page, sometimes manager thinks below and above what eng does.
+  - Review and get on same page, sometimes manager thinks below and above what engineer does.
   - Go over with examples together
   - Ask "How would you describe your behavior vs someone else's"
   - Ask "What gaps do you see"